2018 AITAF Playwriting Award Winner!

 TAMPONS, DEAD DOGS, AND OTHER DISPOSABLE THINGS by Shairi Engle

-The Bridge Award was established in honor of our upcoming tenth anniversary with the purpose of recognizing an emerging playwright of exceptional talent within the United States military.
+The Bridge Award was established with the purpose of recognizing an emerging playwright of exceptional talent within the United States military.
 The award consists of a $10,000 prize, and an AITAF produced reading of the winning work.
-The Final Selecting Judge this year was Tony Kushner.
+The 2019 final selecting judge was Tony Kushner.

 In addition to bringing world-class theater to the military, AITAF is committed to supporting and sharing the talents of those who serve.
-This Award will offer a deserving current military service member or veteran artist important connections with the theater community and access to developmental resources, helping to facilitate a deeper understanding and more active dialogue between military and civilian communities.
+This award offers a deserving current military service member or veteran artist important connections with the theater community and access to developmental resources, helping to facilitate a deeper understanding and more active dialogue between military and civilian communities.

 Shairi Engle in the News!

 "San Diego emerging playwright Shairi Engle just won the AITAF (Arts in the Armed Forces) Bridge Award, for her (amazingly titled) first play, “Tampons, Dead Dogs, and Other Disposable Things,” selected by Tony Kushner (and announced in a video by a genuinely thrilled-for-her Adam Driver).
 Of the selection, Kushner said: “The play is marvelously stageworthy, but it’s also literature, written to be read — that understanding of playwriting is rarer than it should be, and encountering a playwright who gets it is an occasion to rejoice.”
 Be proud, San Diego."